Indatus/trucker/CONTRIBUTING.md

 # Trucker Contribution Guide

-This page contains guidelines for contributing to the Trucker package.
-Please review these guidelines before submitting any pull requests.
+Thank you for considering contributing to Trucker.
+Please read the documentation below to determine where and how you should make contributions.

 ## Contribution Guide Contents